 Congenital fibrinogen deficiency is a very rare, inherited blood disorder in which the blood does not clot normally.
 It affects a protein called fibrinogen.
 This protein is needed for the blood to clot.

-This disease is due to abnormal genes.
-Fibrinogen is affected depending on how the genes are inherited:
+This disease is due to a deficiency of the amount or function of fibrinogen.
+How fibrinogen is affected depends on how the genes that determine how it is formed are inherited: